dev-xo/barebones-stack/README.md

 ### We've got a 🐘 [PostgreSQL](https://github.com/dev-xo/barebones-postgres-stack) version also.

 Would you like to change something?
-Fork it, change it and use `npx create-remix --template your/repo`!<br/>
+Fork it, change it and use `npx create-remix@latest --template your/repo`!<br/>
 Learn more about [Remix Stacks](https://remix.run/stacks).

 ## 🔋 Quickstart